Insulation and Loft Boarding Cost

 Fitting the Insulation

-Some forms of insulation aver very easy to install.
+Some forms of insulation are very easy to install.
 If you have chosen blanket or loose-fill insulation, then you can probably lay the insulation yourself.
 This will save you the labour costs of up to £400, depending on the area of the loft.
 You should just remember to wear gloves as some types of insulation are irritants.

-Blown-Fibre insulation should only be installed by a professional.
+Blown fibre insulation should only be installed by a professional.
 This is because it requires specialised industrial equipment.
 So, you should bear this in mind when you fix your budget.

 How Much Loft Insulation Will I Need?